Stergios-Konstantinidis/CIKM_public/README.md

 ## 🚀 Getting Started

 ### 1. Environment Setup
-Ensure your Python environment is initialized and all dependencies are installed within a virtual environment.
+Ensure your Python environment is initialized and all dependencies are installed.

 ```bash
 # Initialize venv